The-Swarm-Corporation/swarms-platform/app/api/solana/README.md

 - SOL balances are returned in SOL (not lamports)
 - Token accounts are automatically created for recipients if they don't exist
 - All transactions include automatic tax handling for the DAO treasury
 - Compute budget and priority fees are automatically managed for optimal transaction processing
+- Transaction history includes both outgoing (send) and incoming (received) transactions
+- Metrics are calculated based on filtered transactions within the specified date range